Chris Conley Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 - Note: Conley's stats vs. 49ers date back to 2016.

-- The 49ers are allowing 231.5 passing yards per game this season, the NFL's 10th-ranked pass defense.
+- The 49ers are giving up 231.5 passing yards per game this season, the NFL's 10th-ranked pass defense.

-- At 1.4 passing TDs conceded per game, the 49ers defense is ranked ninth in the NFL.
+- With 21 passing TDs conceded this season, the 49ers defense is ranked ninth in the NFL.

 Recent Performances

-- Conley put together a 60-yard performance against the Chargers last week on three catches (20 yards per reception) while being targeted three times and scoring one touchdown.
+- In last week's matchup with the Chargers, Conley hauled in three passes for 60 yards (20 yards per reception) and scored one touchdown while being targeted three times.

-- In his last three games, Conley's seven catches have turned into 92 yards (30.7 ypg) and one touchdown.
-He's been targeted nine times.
+- During his last three games, Conley's nine targets have resulted in seven receptions for 92 yards (30.7 ypg) and one touchdown.

 Conley's Houston Teammates